 Depending upon an investor's personal tax situation, it may be necessary to begin taking withdrawals, known as required minimum distributions ("RMDs"), from an IRA or other tax-deferred account when a certain age is reached, as required by law.
 Investors should be aware that investment in the Notes may not be subject to early or partial redemption to meet the investor's RMD and, if early or partial redemption is permitted by us in our sole discretion, investors may incur certain penalties.
-See "Description of the Notes - Early Redemption" and "Description of the Notes - Partial Redemptions" on page 33, and "State Specific Information" on page iv.
+See "Description of the Notes - Early Redemption" and "Description of the Notes - Partial Redemptions" on page 32, and "State Specific Information" on page v.
 In addition, IRA or tax-deferred accounts may be subject to additional tax charges if investors fail to take the required distribution by the appropriate deadline.

-We are not obligated to redeem a Note prior to its maturity.
+We are not obligated to redeem a Note prior to its maturity and may impose an early redemption penalty if we agree to early redemption.

 We are not obligated to redeem all or any portion of the principal of a Note prior to its maturity.
 Early redemption may be permitted in our sole discretion.
 Notes redeemed prior to maturity may be penalized and may be conditioned on the payment of penalties against the interest earned on the Note.
 The early redemption penalty will be up to 100% of the interest earned on the Note if it is redeemed within 12 months after the origination date.
 If the Note is held longer than 12 months, the penalty will be up to one year's interest on the Note.
 If there is insufficient accrued and noncapitalized interest to pay the early redemption penalty, the penalty will be deducted, in whole or in part, from the principal payment on the Note at redemption.
 Furthermore, ability to redeem Notes is subject to the availability of funds.
-See "Description of the Notes - Early Redemption" on page 33.
+See "Description of the Notes - Early Redemption" on page 32.